Syncopate: Efficient Multi-GPU AI Kernels via Automatic Chunk-Centric Compute-Communication Overlap: : Fine-Grained Overlap Compiler

 \subsection{Communication-Centric Auto-Tuning}

 The chunk abstraction also provides a natural space for communication-centric auto-tuning.
 Because chunks sit exactly at the boundary between the global communication schedule and the local tile scheduler, changing chunk-level parameters simultaneously reshapes how data moves across ranks and how computation is ordered within each kernel.
 Rather than only tuning conventional kernel parameters (e.g., block sizes), \thiswork{} exposes a higher-level search space whose knobs directly control overlap and resource sharing.
+Given a local kernel and a chunk-level communication schedule, \thiswork{} uses an enumerate-and-measure tuning pass.
+The per-candidate compilation overhead is low because \thiswork{} performs lightweight source-to-source rewriting on Triton kernels and relies on the existing Triton JIT backend for code generation.

 At the \emph{inter-chunk} level, we tune the chunk size, shape, and split factor for each logical transfer.
 Larger chunks tend to achieve higher effective bandwidth on copy engines and TMA but reduce the granularity of overlap, while smaller chunks enable more fine-grained pipelining at the cost of higher per-chunk overhead and more synchronization.
 Different operators and model sizes favor different trade-off points: communication-heavy A2A-GEMM and GEMM-AR, for example, benefit from intermediate split factors that balance bandwidth and overlap, as confirmed by our sensitivity study in \S\ref{sec:evaluation}.
 The tuner searches this space under hardware-specific constraints (e.g., minimum efficient transfer size for copy engines and TMA alignment rules) and prunes configurations that would violate these hardware limits.